 President Coffman wrote to the student government in August 1935 to inform its president, Theodore Christianson of the decision.
 The letter provided the prevailing rationale for denying all African American students the right to live in university housing until 1938, when Acting President Guy Stanton Ford changed the policy.

 President Coffman asserted that segregated housing was essential to the University of Minnesota and did not constitute discrimination.
 Coffman not only claimed that racially segregated housing served both white and African American students best—he insisted that only white students were entitled to live in campus housing paid for by Minnesota taxpayers.

-In 1936, incoming students Audrey L. Beatrize of Cyrana Lodge, Turtle River, Minnesota, and Elizabeth Murphy of Baltimore, Maryland, looked forward to their first homes at the University in the Cooperative Cottages, located on Beacon Street on the East Bank of the campus.
-They planned to join other women students in sharing meals, possibly cooking responsibilities, and common spaces.
+In 1936, incoming students Audrey L. Beatrize of Cyrana Lodge, Turtle River, Minnesota, and Elizabeth Murphy of Baltimore, Maryland, looked forward to their first homes at the University in the cooperative cottages, located on Beacon Street on the East Bank of the campus.
+They planned to join other women students in sharing meals, some cooking responsibilities, and common spaces.

-When the head of housing, Mrs. Catherine McBeath, learned that these young women, accompanied by their mothers, were African Americans, she informed them that they had to find other housing because of “University policy.”
+When Housing Director Catherine McBeath learned that these young women, accompanied by their mothers, were African Americans, she informed them that they had to find other housing because of “University policy.”
 She had the full support of Dean of Women Anne Blitz, who vigorously supported segregated student housing.
 Once again, Gertrude Brown was contacted at Phyllis Wheatley House to find these students housing away from campus with African American families.

 Dean Anne Blitz as an Enforcer of Segregated Housing